Army holds first-ever Protection and Maneuver Support Senior Leader Forum

-Lt.
-Gen. Milford Beagle, commanding general of the Combined Arms Center, responds to a question July 23, 2024, in Lincoln Hall Auditorium during the first day of the first-ever Protection and Maneuver Support Senior Leader Forum, which took place from July 23 to July 25 at Fort Leonard Wood, Missouri.
+Sgt.
+Maj. of the Army Michael Weimer provides remarks and responds to questions July 23, 2024. in Lincoln Hall Auditorium during the first day of the first-ever Protection and Maneuver Support Senior Leader Forum, which took place from July 23 to July 25 at Fort Leonard Wood, Missouri.
 (Photo Credit: U.S. Army photo by Angi Betran, Fort Leonard Wood Public Affairs Office)

 |Date Taken: